Find Grad Schools

 • Industrial Hygiene Technician

-Is There Job Demand for Occupational Health and Safety Specialists?
+Job Outlook for Occupational Health and Safety Specialists

-In the United States, there were 83,700 jobs for Occupational Health or Safety Specialist in 2016.
+In 2016, there was an estimated number of 83,700 jobs in the United States for Occupational Health or Safety Specialist.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 6,800 new jobs for Occupational Health or Safety Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.
+There will be an estimated 5,000 positions for Occupational Health or Safety Specialist per year.

 undefined